 George and Caroline's daughter Diana Elena Jackson married Lovel Blake Davis in 1955.
-In 1977 they were living in 42, Munro Avenue, Burwood, Chisholm Lovel died in 1980.
+In 1977 they were living in 42, Munro Avenue, Burwood, Chisholm.
+Lovel died on 27 July 1980 in Ashburton.
 Diana Davis, retired solicitor, died on 4 November 1989 in Ashburton.

 - Rose Dawe formerly Ashman formerly Johnson nee Hudson

-Rose Hudson was born in 1896 in Eastbourne, the daughter of Alfred and Lizzy Hudson.
+Rose Hudson was born on 1 January 1896 in Eastbourne, the daughter of Alfred and Lizzy Hudson.

 Rose married Harold George Johnson on 19 October 1918 in Eastbourne.

 They had a daughter Joan May Johnson who was born on 25 July 1918 in Hove.